CHUANGL8346/BASHVS/README.md

 # BASHVS
-BASHVS is a heterogeneous image fusion method.
-It will be released after the review process.
+BASHVS is a heterogeneous remote sensing imagery fusion method.